 Greater Manchester Nightline wants every caller to feel they can talk about anything.
 Because of this, confidentiality is one of our core principles.
-We won’t disclose anything our callers say to anyone outside our organisation.
+We won’t disclose anything our callers say to anyone outside of our organisation.

 However, in certain circumstances, information can be disclosed.
-This is only when:

-D) There is a risk of harm or neglect to a child (under the age of 18).
+Nightline will inform the relevant authorities if there is a risk of harm or neglect to a child (a person under the age of 18).

 If you contact us, we cannot see your phone number or email address.

 Greater Manchester Nightline keeps basic records of emails and calls in order to generate statistics about the use of the service.

 This includes the date, time and length of calls, the gender of callers, university of study (if disclosed) and the nature of the call.